 Our customer base is diversified in terms of industry, geographic region, and range of product needs.
 No single customer accounts for more than 5% of our net revenues.
 Within the broad industrial market, our products serve a wide variety of applications in the waste management, bulk hauling, logging, scale, engineering systems, pharmaceutical, oil, chemical, steel, paper, and food industries.
 Our products also have uses in military/aerospace, automotive, and to a much lesser extent, consumer product applications.
-Our reach is global, with approximately 40% of our net revenues attributable to customers in the Americas, approximately 40% of our revenues attributable to customers in Asia.
+Our reach is global, with approximately 40% of our net revenues attributable to customers in the Americas, approximately 40% of our revenues attributable to customers in Europe, and approximately 20% of our revenues attributable to customers in Asia.
 We also sell through a variety of sales channels, including original equipment manufacturers ("OEMs"), electronic manufacturing services companies (which manufacture for OEMs on an outsourcing basis), independent distributors, and for our weighing modules and control systems products, end-use customers.